 For a player of immense talent, Van Persie’s 11 years in English football delivered very little in terms of team silverware.
-Eight years and 132 goals at Arsenal saw the forward win just one FA Cup, and when the opportunity arrived to join Sir Alex Ferguson’s Manchester United in 2012 Van Persie took his chance.
+Eight years and 132 goals at Arsenal saw the forward win just one FA Cup and when the opportunity arrived to join Manchester United in 2012, Van Persie took his chance.

-The greatest goalscorer in the history of the national team, Van Persie would leave the club for Fenerbahce in 2015 having scored 58 goals in 105 appearances.
+The greatest goalscorer in the history of the national team, Van Persie left the club for Fenerbahce in 2015 having scored 58 goals in 105 appearances.

 Alexander Buttner (2012-2014)

-A move to Southampton had looked on the cards for the full-back until United’s intervention, and a goal on his debut was followed by league title success at the end of his debut season at the club.
+A move to Southampton had looked on the cards for the full-back until United’s intervention, and a goal on his debut was followed by a Premier League title success during his debut season.